-Parents will be able to register for the Kent Test online via www.kent.gov.uk/ola.
-If you register online and provide a valid e-mail address, you will receive your child’s assessment decision via e-mail on the published date.
+Parents will be able to register for the Kent Test online via the Kent Website If you register online and provide a valid e-mail address, you will receive your child’s assessment decision via e-mail on the published date.
 Please be aware that postal results can be delayed.

-The test is taken at the beginning of September when your child enters Year 6.
-This year the test will take place on Thursday 8th September 2016.
+The tests which consist of 2 Reasoning Tests, (verbal and non verbal) and an English or Maths test is taken at the beginning of September when your child enters Year 6.
+This year the test will take place on Thursday 6th September 2018.

 When results are sent out to parents, they will simply confirm whether the child has passed the Kent tests or not.
 Further details will be supplied to the primary school, who will confirm the exact scores in a letter to parents.